-Note 8 - Subsequent Events
+Note 9 - Subsequent Events

-The SPCAI has evaluated all events or transactions that occurred after December 31, 2017 through May 15, 2018, the date that the financial statements were available to be issued.
-During this period, there were no material subsequent events requiring disclosure.
+The SPCAI has evaluated all events or transactions that occurred after December 31, 2018 through June 10, 2019, the date that the financial statements were available to be issued.
+During this period, there were no material subsequent events requiring disclosure, other than that disclosed in Note 7.